 Eco-Friendly Lawn Alternatives for Homeowners

 Ask most homeowners where they put in the most work, and more likely than not, they will say their lawns.
 The well-manicured lawn has been a longtime symbol of the American dream.
 Therefore, even the most eco-friendly of families may not be willing to neglect or remove it from their home.
-Keep reading for some ways that you can start being more eco-friendly when it comes to your home's lawn.
+Keep reading for some ways that you can start with more eco-friendly, lawn alternatives when it comes to your home's lawn.

 Groundcovers